 Meanwhile, as we were down here getting all of that sorted, Canada has been reaping the benefits of their hemp market which is nearing a whopping $1 billion a year.
 In 2013, Canadian farmers reported profiting $250 an acre for their hemp crops.
-To put that in perspective, American farmers profit around $71 an acre for soy – which is considered a cash crop.
+To put that in perspective, American farmers profit around $71 an acre for soy – a crop that is widely considered a cash crop.

 So, it looks like dope isn’t dope.
 Now, on to hemp clothing.
 And no it won’t make you smell like weed.

 Hemp is a lightweight fabric with a similar drape to linen.
 Hemp clothing is UV, mold, and mildew resistant, while being highly absorbent and breathable.
 It is an excellent fabric for outdoor gear.
-The tensile strength of hemp fiber is three times that of cotton, meaning hemp clothing has a long product lifespan.
+The tensile strength of hemp fiber is three times that of cotton, meaning hemp fabric has a long product lifespan.
 Since hemp clothing is naturally antimicrobial, you don’t need to wash it as often.
 This benefit further reduces wear on the product as well as water consumption during its lifespan.
-Hemp clothing dyes easily and retains the color well, which also means hemp clothing uses much less water during the dyeing process.
+Hemp fabric dyes easily and retains the color well, which also means hemp clothing uses much less water during the dyeing process.

 Hemp clothing does get softer with each wash, so you may want to throw it in for a spin even if you don’t need to.
 When you do wash hemp clothing, it is an easy, no hassle clean.
 It can withstand hot or cold water, and if the article is preshrunk, it can be tumble dried as well.
-For two brands really doing hemp clothing right, check out Jungmaven and Hoodlamb.
+For two brands really doing hemp clothing right, check out Jungmaven (hemp clothing for everyday wear) and Iron Roots (a company using hemp in athletic apparel).

 the impact of hemp clothing on the environment